-There are countless different ways to pursue educational opportunity — some costly, some less so.
+There are countless different ways to pursue educational opportunity — some costly, some illegal (like the college admissions scandal that ensnared Ivy Leagues and celebrity kids), and some less so.
 Rob Stegall moved 15 miles south from Richardson, Texas, to a new home situated within the Dallas Independent School District to secure his daughter’s admission to Booker T. Washington High School for the Performing and Visual Arts.
-He did this because he sensed that Booker T., which counts the singers Erykah Badu, Edie Brickell, and Norah Jones among its alumni, a $55 million theater, state-of-the-art dance studios, and a 25 percent acceptance rate, might offer an opportunity for a talented teenager interested in pursuing a career in theater.
+He did this because he sensed that Booker T., which counts the singers Erykah Badu, Edie Brickell, and Norah Jones among its alumni, a $55 million theater, state-of-the-art dance studios, and a competitive acceptance rate, might offer an opportunity for a talented teenager interested in pursuing a career in theater.
 And he was not wrong.
-In 2019, the 250 seniors making up Booker T. ‘s graduating class received $62 million in scholarships, roughly $250,000 per student, to elite colleges across the country — with Julliard taking half of its incoming dance majors from the one magnet school.
+In 2019, the 250 seniors making up Booker T.’s graduating class received $62 million in scholarships, roughly $250,000 per student, to elite colleges across the country — with Julliard taking half of its incoming dance majors from the one magnet school.

-Stegall’s daughter would have had a shot at Booker T. from outside the district — she was initially waitlisted — but the school prioritizes in-district students.
-Stegall was advised by the school’s theater director that a change in address would likely yield a change in admission status.
+Stegall’s daughter would have had a shot at Booker T. from outside the district — she was initially waitlisted — but the school prioritizes in-district students, who get what is called the “right of first refusal.”
+When all in-district students are accepted and either take or don’t take their spot at the school, and the waitlist of Dallas residents has been gone through and settled, a separate waitlist of out of district students is considered, who are allowed to attend but are not given priority over DISD taxpayers.
+Stegall’s daughter, who was on that waitlist, had plenty of kids waiting for the call that might change their adolescent life.
+It makes sense, then, that Stegall was advised by the school’s theater director that a change in address would likely yield a change in admission status.
 And it did when his daughter joined the class of 2014.

 Stegall was happy.
 His daughter was happy.
 His wife was happy.
 It took months before any of them realized something was off.